RoadieHQ/marketing-site/content/docs/getting-started/github-enterprise/index.md

 Now that a connection to GitHub is established, you can [make yourself an admin on Roadie](/docs/getting-started/create-admin-group/).

-To automatically load catalog files from repositories please see [here](/docs/integrations/github-discovery/)
+To automatically load catalog files from repositories please see [how to set up GitHub Discovery](/docs/integrations/github-discovery/)

 To load users and groups from GitHub Teams please see [GitHub teams documentation](/docs/integrations/github-teams/).